 - Gochujang- this Korean sauce is spicy and mildly sweet, which goes perfectly with the rest of the ingredients; you can substitute your favorite hot sauce

 My Grandma doesn't really measure ingredients.
 When I ask her how much sauce to marinate the beef in, she says, "Oh, you know, just enough so it tastes good, but not too much of course."
-Right.
+Riiiiight.

-My Grandma's bulgogi has evolved over the years to adjust to the ingredients and time available to her now.
-For this bulgogi that we made together, she bought maybe two pounds (or more?) of thinly-sliced beef.
-We stood cooking it together for an hour because we were making enough to feed our family of eight at dinner that night!
+For this bulgogi that we made together, she bought two pounds of thinly-sliced sirloin.
+We stood cooking it together for an hour over her Foreman grill, because we were making enough to feed our family of eight at dinner that night.

-Basically, just buy the most thinly sliced cut of beef you can find - the closer to paper, the better.
-My Grandma mixes together a sauce comprised of two types of Korean bulgogi sauce - one is sweeter and one is saltier to get the perfect blend of flavors.
+And for the sauce, my Grandma mixes together two types of store bought Korean bulgogi sauce.
+One is sweeter and one is saltier to get the perfect blend of flavors.

 How to Make Bulgogi Lettuce Wraps